AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworksPart1.md

-# What Are Neural Networks?
+# Using Neural Networks, Part 1

 Neural networks are classification and regression model where it can predict a number of classes (classification) or range of values (regression).